-Base course - soaked CBR not less that 80%, PI not greater that 6% and minimum dry density ratio not less than 98%.
+Base course - soaked CBR not less than 80%, PI not greater that 6% and minimum dry density ratio not less than 98% Modified Compaction.

-Subbase course - soaked CBR not less that 40%, PI not greater that 12% and minimum dry density ratio not less than 95%.
+Subbase course - soaked CBR not less than 40%, PI not greater that 12% and minimum dry density ratio not less than 95% Modified Compaction.

-Subgrade replacement - soaked CBR not less that 15% and minimum dry density ratio not less than 100%.
+Subgrade replacement - soaked CBR not less than 15% and minimum dry density ratio not less than 100% Standard Compaction.

-Subgrade - CBR not less that 3%, PI not greater that 34% and minimum dry density ratio not less than 100%.
+Subgrade - CBR not less than 3%, PI not greater that 34% and minimum dry density ratio not less than 100% Standard Compaction.